Ekmansoft/FamilyStudio2/README.md

 # FamilyStudio2
-Genealogy software based on dotnet and written in C# (This code contains an older version of the code found in FamilyTreeLibrary, FamilyTreeCodecXxx and FamilyTreeTools, but has a Windows GUI for handling trees in a Windows application)
+Older genealogy software based on dotnet and written in C#

+This contains an older version of the code found in FamilyTreeLibrary, FamilyTreeCodecXxx and FamilyTreeTools, but has a Windows GUI for handling trees in a Windows application, which is not included in the newer code

 # Introduction
 FamilyStudio2 is a piece of software for handling your family tree research written for dotnet in C#.